Hi people.

 attack will be writing a new record into the file that indicates that our

-in the last 15 minutes, in order to used it without
+session has unlocked sudo in the last 15 minutes, in order to used it without

-command that allows to write
+providing a password. sudohunt includes a write command that allows to write

-new records into the sudo
+new records into the sudo session files.

 And how are we going to do this knowing that only root can add new records?

-allows to execute as root.
+Remember that sudo allows to execute as root.
 Therefore, what we need to do is

-to force to another session with sudo
+to force to another session with sudo unlocked to write the new record for

 us.
 To do this we are going to inject a process into the session of the person

-that adds a new record for our session.
+who unlocked sudo that adds a new record for our session.
 We need to remember

 that our session and the target session in which we try to inject is executed as

-the same user: it
+the same user: it.

 By default, some GNU/Linux distros like Debian or Alma Linux allow an user to debug any of their processes with the ptrace syscall, even if they are in another session.
 This means that it is possible to read the target process memory, modify its registers or setting breakpoints, among other actions, so we can inject code (and thus processes) in other sessions.